rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 Address 1: 10.97.34.93 redis.default.svc.cluster.local
 ```

 Do not pay attention to the first line of the nslookup output.
-It's
+It's a
 weirdly-worded message that [doesn't actually indicate an
 error](https://stackoverflow.com/a/57066045/448496).
 The output tells us that
 indeed, the `redis` name resolves to 10.97.34.93, which is the ClusterIP of the
 Redis Service.

 ## Recap
-* We created Deployments, StatefulSets, Services and PersistentVolumeClaims
+* We created Deployments and StatefulSets to deploy the application layer,
-  with `kubectl apply`.
-We also reviewed some differences between Deployments
-  and StatefulSets.
+  Services to implement networking between Pods and a PersistentVolumeClaim to
+  configure storage.
+* We mentioned health checks, which should always be implemented and
+  configured.
-* We set up persistent storage and reviewed the concept of
+* We briefly touched the topic of DNS resolution.
-  PersistentVolumeClaim and the storage abstractions offered by Kubernetes.
-* We used other useful `kubectl` commands: `kubectl get`, `kubectl describe`,
+* Throughout the tutorial, we used several useful `kubectl` subcommands:
-  `kubectl logs`.
+  `kubectl apply`, `kubectl get`, `kubectl describe`, `kubectl logs`.

 ## What we didn't cover
 * If you don't want to use a managed solution like Google Kubernetes Engine